 Login methods include password authentication and public key authentication.
-Due to a limitation of the underlying Go SSH library, the key pair for public key authentication must be generated without a passphrase.
-To work with a key that has a passphrase, you can set up SSH agent forwarding which is also supported by Duplicacy.
+You can set up SSH agent forwarding which is also supported by Duplicacy.

 For Duplicacy to access your Dropbox storage, you must provide an access token that can be obtained in one of two ways: